minprog/programmeren-1/exercises/42 Algorithms/content.md

 					swap values at i and i + 1
 			end := end - 1

-Perform the procedure on the array below.
+Perform the procedure on the array `{5, 7, 2, 6, 3}` of length `n=5`.
 Show every swap on an individual line and show which elements you're swapping by underlining them.
+Also show which part of the array is sorted on every line by drawing a rectangle around the sorted part of the array.

 ![](sort.PNG)